DeadPool-4422/a7y18lte-Resources/README.md

 ### "Cannot mount /preload" Error

-If you encounter the "Cannot mount /preload" error during recovery, please refer to the [Resolving Cannot Mount Preload Error in Recovery](#resolving-cannot-mount-preload-error-in-recovery) section for detailed steps on how to rectify this issue.
+If you encounter the "Cannot mount /preload" error in recovery, please refer to the [Resolving Cannot Mount Preload Error in Recovery](#resolving-cannot-mount-preload-error-in-recovery) section for detailed steps on how to rectify this issue.
 Please proceed with caution as these steps involve partition formatting which could lead to data loss.
 Always ensure to take a backup of your data before performing these operations.

 # Caution #